nayayayay/rythmoos-engine/README.md

 The first thing to do, as for any project, create a directory and add the dependencies we need:

-`mkdir my-awesome-game && cd my-awesome-game`
+`mkdir awesome-game && cd awesome-game`

 Now we can initialise NPM and install our dependencies.
 As I said earlier, we are going to use Webpack.
 We will also need to install the Rythmoos Engine and